Chart Color Schemes

 Davoren Park faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 7.7%, significantly lower than Australia's average of 30.4%.
+The area's university qualification rate is 7.7%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 5.7%, followed by postgraduate qualifications (1.1%) and graduate diplomas (0.9%).
-Trade and technical skills are prevalent, with 39.6% of residents aged 15+ holding vocational credentials - advanced diplomas (7.4%) and certificates (32.2%).
+Bachelor degrees are most prevalent at 5.7%, followed by postgraduate qualifications (1.1%) and graduate diplomas (0.9%).
+Vocational credentials are common, with 39.6% of residents aged 15+ holding them, including advanced diplomas (7.4%) and certificates (32.2%).

-Educational participation is high, with 34.6% of residents currently enrolled in formal education.
-This includes 15.8% in primary education, 8.5% in secondary education, and 3.2% pursuing tertiary education.
+Educational participation is high, with 34.6% of residents currently enrolled in formal education, comprising 15.8% in primary, 8.5% in secondary, and 3.2% in tertiary education.

 Frequently Asked Questions - Education